Wilto/a-book-departs/_src/page/buy-the-book.md

 ![Mockup of Design for Real Life print edition with the new 2024 cover](../image/dfrl-new-cover.png "Design for Real Life")

-Our original publisher, A Book Apart, has shut down—but you can now get a print or ebook copy of *Design for Real Life* republished by Eric and Sara.
+A Book Apart is no longer selling books, but you can now get a print or ebook copy of *Design for Real Life* republished by Eric and Sara.
 Here's where to buy:

 * USA: Bookshop.org, Barnes & Noble, Walmart.com
 * Canada: Chapters / Indigo